mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>domainRestrictionEnabled</b></td>
         <td>boolean</td>
         <td>
-          Prevent users in the federation from accessing organizations outside of the federation, and creating new organizations.
+          Prevent users in the federation from accessing organizations outside the federation, and creating new organizations.
 This option applies to the entire federation.
 See more information at https://www.mongodb.com/docs/atlas/security/federation-advanced-options/#restrict-user-membership-to-the-federation<br/>
           <br/>